Set-based v.s. Distribution-based Representations of Epistemic Uncertainty: A Comparative Study: Introduction

 This ambiguity raises a central yet unresolved question: how do second-order representation choices themselves influence practical uncertainty-aware behavior?
 Addressing this question requires isolating representational effects from predictive ones---a requirement rarely satisfied in existing studies.
 Prior empirical work predominantly focuses on within-paradigm comparisons~\citep{mehrtens2023benchmarking, lohr2025credal} or evaluates representations using a single uncertainty metric or downstream task~\citep{sale2024secondorder, chau2025integral}, limiting the ability to draw more general conclusions.
 As a result, the practical implications of choosing between distributional and set-based second-order representations remain poorly understood.

-\textbf{Novelty and contributions.} To address this issue, we conduct a controlled comparative study in classification settings, providing a unified framework for evaluating second-order uncertainty representations.
-The study, summarized in Figure~\ref{FIG: Overview}, is designed to ensure rigorous and like-for-like comparison by explicitly controlling for confounding factors.
+\textbf{Novelty and contributions.} To address this issue, we conduct a controlled comparative study in classification settings, providing a unified framework for evaluating different second-order uncertainty representations.
+The study, as summarized in \figurename~\ref{FIG: Overview}, is designed to ensure rigorous and like-for-like comparison by explicitly controlling for confounding factors.

-\ding{172}~To eliminate effects arising from differences in model and learning assumptions, both representations are constructed from a finite collection of predictive distributions generated by the same neural network (either a Bayesian neural network or an ensemble).
-Within this setting, the distribution-based representation is defined as a uniform distribution over the predictive set, while the credal representation is derived from the identical predictions via class-wise probability interval construction \citep{probability_interval_1994}. \ding{173}~To reduce dependence on any single uncertainty metric, we evaluate each representation using multiple uncertainty measures and perform both intra- and inter-representation comparisons. \ding{174}~Furthermore, to broaden the evaluation scenarios, experiments are conducted across multiple neural network architectures and widely used benchmarks, including selective prediction and out-of-distribution detection.
+\textbf{(1)}~To eliminate effects arising from differences in model and learning assumptions, both representations are constructed from a finite collection of predictive distributions generated by the same neural network (either a Bayesian neural network or an ensemble).
+Within this setting, the distribution-based representation is defined as a uniform distribution over the predictive set, while the credal representation is derived from the identical predictions via class-wise probability interval construction \citep{probability_interval_1994}. \textbf{(2)}~To reduce dependence on any single uncertainty metric, we evaluate each representation using multiple uncertainty measures and perform both intra- and inter-representation comparisons. \textbf{(3)}~Furthermore, to broaden the evaluation scenarios, experiments are conducted across multiple neural network architectures and widely used benchmarks, including selective prediction---where an EU-aware model abstains on samples with high EU estimates to reduce misclassification risk---and out-of-distribution (OOD) detection.

 \textbf{Three key findings} emerge from our study.
 First, no representation exhibits uniform superiority independent of the associated uncertainty measure; conclusions depend critically on the interaction between representation and metric.
 Second, out-of-distribution detection more clearly exposes representational differences than selective prediction.
 Third, reliable uncertainty quantification depends jointly on representation and uncertainty measure, with different metrics yielding substantially different behavior even within the same representation.
 See Section~\ref{Sec: ResultsAnalysis} for how our results support these analyses.